Committees & Councils

 Career Technical Education

 Purpose: The purpose of the ACSA Career Technical Education Council is to support administration and ensure relevant high quality CTE programs that prepare PreK-adult students for successful transition to careers and post-secondary education through: core integrated curriculum, legislation, advocacy, professional development, communication and collaboration.

 Staff Liaison: Naj Alikhan, ACSA Communications

 Support Staff: Tracy Olmedo, ACSA Communications

-Subject Matter Expert: Iván Carrillo, ACSA State Governmental Relations
+Subject Matter Expert: Serette Kaminski, ACSA Governmental Relations

-Purpose: To build and maintain a vibrant network of classified educational leaders who share mutual a commitment to excellence in the service and support of our all California students and are valued members of their leadership team.
+Purpose: To build and maintain a vibrant network of classified educational leaders who share a commitment to excellence in the service and support of all California students and are valued members of their leadership team.
 To develop and enhance professional growth opportunities for classified educational leaders, promote the benefits of ACSA membership, encourage participation and involvement in all levels of ACSA.